Grant-Weaver-31/Excel/README.md

 # Documents
 1) Dashboard.xlsx = The Scfinal dashboard, on the sheet labled "dashboard"
 2) Raw_Data.xlsx = The raw data
-3) Screenshot = A screenshot of the final dashboard
+3) Screenshot = A screenshot of the final dashboard; reccomended to click on the download tab to get a better view.

 # Detailed Walkthrough
 1) I removed all the duplicates in the data (26 in total).